Hackman9912/04-Logic-Pseudocode_IDEs/01_pseudocode/02_pseudocode_Checkpoints.md

 2.11 A string literal is usually enclosed inside a set of what characters?

 2.12 What is a variable?
+> storage locations in memory for data.
+One word no spaces, no punctuation, name vairables appropriately, do not let first character be a number, camelCasing is popular naming convention.

 2.13 Summarize three common rules for naming variables.
+> see above

 2.14 What variable naming convention do we follow in this book?
+> see above

 2.15 Look at the following pseudocode statement:

   Input temperature

+>A temp is put in somehow

 What happens when this statement executes?

 2.16 Who is the user?

 2.17 What is a prompt?